Calendar & Events

 - Fall Semester – runs September to mid-January

 - Spring Semester – runs mid-January to early June

-- Summer – runs early June to August, dedicated to adventure activities and any necessary recovery coursework
+- Summer – runs early June to August, dedicated to adventure activities, experiential learning and any necessary recovery coursework

 Monday – Thursday

 9:00 a.m. – 4:45 p.m.
 Seven 55-minute school periods and 45-minute lunch.

 - Study hall

 - In addition, students earn credit for personal, family and group therapy, which appears on their transcript as “Personal Development”

 5:00 p.m.- 6:00 p.m.
 Once weekly:

 - Individual therapy takes the place of one study hall